-If you need specialist advice, then get in touch with John Howey on 020 7388 1658, or email firstname.lastname@example.org and let us help, we deal with all manner of criminal offences on a daily basis and have the expertise to get you the best result possible.Read More
+If you need specialist advice, please get in touch.
+Call John Howey on 020 7388 1658, or email email@example.com and let us help.
+We deal with all manner of criminal offences on a daily basis and have the expertise to get you the best result possible.Read More

 The idea of speed limits causes immense confusion, with many people believing that the speed limit is at least the minimum speed you should ordinarily drive at.

-Most of us have experienced the rage of a motorist behind us if we adhere to the limit, and a step below it to any degree can cause outrage.
+Most of us have experienced the rage of a motorist behind us if we adhere to the limit.
+A step below it to any degree can often cause outrage.

-In reality, however, the safe speed is always linked to the conditions, so we need to factor in lighting, road conditions, traffic flow etc., while still having an eye on the overall speed limit.
+In reality, however, the safe speed is always linked to the conditions.
+We need to factor in lighting, road conditions, traffic etc., while keeping an eye on the overall speed limit.

 But, just how strictly are those limits enforced?

-As well as exploring police policies to speed, the research also disclosed that car speedometers typically display a speed which is 1 or 2 mph above the actual speed of the vehicle, so this again provides some welcome tolerance for those times when you might not be fully observing the applicable limit.
+As well as exploring police policies to speed, the research also disclosed that car speedometers typically display a speed which is 1 or 2 mph above the actual speed of the vehicle.
+This again provides some welcome tolerance for those times when you might not be fully observing the applicable limit.

 In criminal law terms, speeding is often seen at the bottom of the list when compared to other crimes.
-Despite the relative low penalties, those points can soon hit the magic 12, and the risk of disqualification can become very real for many people (and some new drivers may forfeit their licence after gaining only 6 points).
-Speeding far in excess of the limit can result in instant disqualification or being charged with a more serious offence such as dangerous driving.
+Despite the relative low penalties, those points can soon hit the magic 12.
+At that point, the risk of disqualification can become very real for many people.
+Even gaining 6 points can mean some new drivers forfeiting their licence.
+Speeding far in excess of the limit can result in instant disqualification.
+In some circumstances, you could end up being charged with a more serious offence such as dangerous driving.

 When looking at the more serious offences, in particular causing death by careless or dangerous driving, we see that excess speed is often a feature highlighted by the prosecution.
-What starts as nothing other than a rush to get home in time for the football can soon become an unintended tragedy for all concerned.
+What starts as nothing other than a rush to get home can soon become an unintended tragedy for all concerned.

 How we can assist

 If you need specialist advice, then get in touch with John Howey on 020 7388 1658 and let us help.
-We deal with all manner of road traffic offences on a daily basis and have the expertise to get you the best result possible.Read More
+We deal with all manner of road traffic offences on a daily basis.
+Our team has the expertise to get you the best result possible.Read More

 Sentences imposed for the offence of causing death by dangerous driving regularly cause controversy.

 In a recent case His Honour Judge Jeremy Richardson QC was faced with the task of sentencing 3 offenders for their part in causing the death of 4 people, and seriously injuring 3 others.
+All 7 people were travelling in the same car.
 The main offender Elliot Bower received a total prison sentence of 11 1/2 years.